There are a thousand and one reasons to visit Prague. And a thousand and two reasons to take a day trip from Prague.

 Since there aren’t very many place in the world where you can visit three UNESCO World Heritage sites in one day so you should probably (definitely) take advantage of that while you are visiting the Czech Republic.
 We, of course, recommend you spend as much time as you can in each location, but if all you have is a single day in your itinerary to explore the region, do it anyway.

 For more on the region and its UNESCO sites check out our article on Vysocina.
+And then check out our latest article for more information on exploring all 12 UNESO World Heritage sites in the Czech Republic !

 Day Trips from Prague – Karlovy Vary